aws-samples/partner-crm-integration-samples/README.md

 - `s3_ace_partner_test.cls`: An Apex code snippet for testing Amazon S3 integration with ACE partners.
 - `S3_Authentication.cls`: An Apex snippet for authenticating with Amazon S3.
 - `Sample_AceOutboundBatch.cls`: An Apex code snippet for handling outbound batch processing with ACE.

+### resources
+- `aws_products.json`: JSON format of the Products offered by AWS.
+Use the values in this file to use in the opportunity
+- `SampleAWSProducts.csv`: A CSV file listing sample AWS products.
+- `Sample AWSProductsAndSolutions.xlsx`: An Excel spreadsheet listing sample AWS products and solutions.
+- `SamplePartnerSolutions.csv`: A CSV file listing sample partner solutions.

 ## Getting Started